AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/system-settings/dmx-output-mapping.md

 ![sACN DMX Module Properties](/docs/images/sACN-DMX-Module-Properties.png)

-<strong>DMX output:</strong> Allows you to temporarily disable the output
+&nbsp;<strong>DMX output:</strong> Allows you to temporarily disable the output

-<strong>Merge Priority:</strong> A value between 0 and 200 where higher numbers have
+&nbsp;<strong>Merge Priority:</strong> A value between 0 and 200 where higher numbers have
 priority, 100 is default.
 Sets the sACN priority parameter of this sACN universe being output from Titan.
 The priority is used on devices receiving multiple sACN streams to determine which data is output.